Notes for an address at the provincial forum for Ontario's Francophone Immigration Support Networks

 The challenge is to attract these immigrants to regional Canada and promote their integration into Francophone minority communities.

 Why not Timmins?
 This is a city where more than half of the population is bilingual.
-It has a lot to offer a French-speaking immigrant looking to settle in Ontario.
+It could have a lot to offer a French-speaking immigrant looking to settle in Ontario.

 Timmins is located in a designated area under the Ontario French Language Services Act, so Francophones in this region have access to a wide variety of government services in French.

 Timmins also has a booming Francophone culture, evidenced by its French-language school boards, sports teams, media and performing arts companies.
-All of these assets are bound to attract future French-speaking immigrants.
+All of these assets are important for future French-speaking immigrants.

 But we shouldn’t be naive.
 French-speaking immigrants are sometimes very disappointed when they get to Canada.
 Before their arrival, French-speaking immigrants have dreams, expectations and preconceptions.
 Some think that French is spoken regularly throughout the country.
 But this is far from the truth.
-When they settle in mostly English-speaking communities, they learn that few services are available in French.
+When they settle in mostly English-speaking communities, they find out that there are still many obstacles for minority Francophones,

-This is why the federal government and the Government of Ontario must increase their efforts and initiatives to ensure that the national Francophone immigration target is met.
+This is why the federal government and the Government of Ontario must increase their efforts and initiatives not only to reach immigration targets, but also to help immigrants integrate and live in French, and thus ensure that they stay in these communities.

-On August 14, 2017, I took part in a Francophone immigration panel in Winnipeg organized by the Regroupement national des directions générales de l’éducation.
+On August 14, 2017, I took part in a Francophone immigration panel in Winnipeg organized by the Regroupement national des directions générales de l’éducation francophone.

 During the meeting, participants raised a number of issues affecting Francophone immigration, including: